Toyota Corolla (E210): Brazil

 The E210 Corolla saloon was launched in September 2019, and included an Altis trim with the first version of a flex-fuel hybrid powered by a 1.8-litre Atkinson engine.
 All the other trims, GLi, XEi and Altis, are powered by a 2.0-litre M20A-FKB flex-fuel engine.
 The Corolla is produced in the Indaiatuba, São Paulo plant, and initially only 5% of production was devoted to the Altis flex-fuel hybrid with the hybrid powertrain being imported from Japan.
 However, by February 2020, and despite production constraints, sales of the Corolla Altis flex-fuel hybrid reached almost 25% sales of the country's entire Corolla line-up.
 In 2021, Toyota launched the GR-S version in the Brazilian market, with the same design as the Taiwanese Corolla Altis GR Sport, powered by the 2.0-litre M20A-FKB engine.

-Taiwan

-The Auris for the Taiwan market was launched on 12 September 2018 and is fully imported from Japan.
-The Auris was renamed the Corolla Sport in July 2020.

-The Corolla Altis for the Taiwan market was launched on 27 March 2019.
-Trim levels are offered in 1.8 and 1.8 hybrid paired with CVT.
-The Corolla Altis hybrid was also available for the first time in Taiwan.
-Both the Taiwan market Corolla Altis and Corolla Altis hybrid are locally assembled.

-On 29 April 2020, the Corolla Altis GR Sport made its debut in Taiwan, which was developed by Kuozui Motors.